nearbeach/NearBeach/CONTRIBUTING.md

 - Kanban Boards

 Each object shall have it's own folder structure within the respected location, i.e. `/views/projects`.

+## Donating

+Like most projects, there are some overhead costs.
+Every single dollar that we get will go towards;

+- Cloud hosting costs
+- Software costs
+- Administration costs
+- Freelance costs (i.e. hiring help like designers)

+We are being transparent with all our costs and will try and provide a yearly cost breakdown every 6 months.

 ## Bug Reporting